2022-2023 Affinity Group Meetings

 Time: 5:00 pm PT / 8:00 pm ET

 PLEASE NOTE: You only need to register ONCE for the 2022-2023 Affinity Groups.
-A monthly reminder will be sent out for the regularly scheduled meeting on the 4th Tuesday of each month.
 If groups are scheduling meetings outside of the regularly scheduled meeting, the group leads are responsible to notify the group members.

 The Affinity Groups are not required to meet during the regular monthly scheduled date and time.
 Groups are able to schedule meetings outside of the regular date and time as needed.
 The DISCORD link will be open 24/7.
 If a Group is meeting outside of the regular date and time, it is the Group lead's responsibility to schedule the meeting.